DReichLab/cTools/README.md

 # cTools
+Last revision   11/14/16

 New version (July 2016);  extensive rewrite and bugfix to cpulldown (old program somtimes pulled down bases that should have been masked)
+(Nov 2016)
+Better handling of short maskk files and some bugfixes to cpoly

-This document desrcibes how to use cTools to access the light version (compressed) Simons genomic diversity project (SGDP lite) files.
+This document is the instruction of using the cTools to access the light version (compressed) Simons genomic diversity project (SGDP lite) files.
+The cTools include:

-The latest cteam-lite dataset release can be found  here: http://reichdata.hms.harvard.edu/pub/datasets/sgdp/

-cTools includes:

 Analysis tools: